FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/ready-events.md

 </script>
 <link rel="import" href="pathToHtmlImport/elements.build.with_dependencies.html">
 ```
-You can even destructure nested object to select only these properties You need in Your event handler
+You can even destructure nested objects  to select only those  properties you need in your event handler
 ```html
 <script>
     document.addEventListener("ffReady", function ({factfinder: {communication: {EventAggregator: {addFFEvent}}}}) {